SeldonIO/seldon-core/doc/source/workflow/install.md

  * Ambassador
    * add `--set ambassador.enabled=true` : The controller will add annotations to services it creates so Ambassador can pick them up and wire an endpoint for your deployments.
-   * For full instructions on installation with Ambassador read the [Ingress Ambassador Integration](../ingress/ambassador.md) page.
+   * For full instructions on installation with Ambassador read the [Ingress with Ambassador](../ingress/ambassador.md) page.
  * Istio Gateway
    * add `--set istio.enabled=true` : The controller will create virtual services and destination rules to wire up endpoints in your istio ingress gateway.
-   * For full instructions on installation with Ambassador read the [Ingress Ambassador Integration](../ingress/istio.md) page.
+   * For full instructions on installation with Istio read the [Ingress with Istio](../ingress/istio.md) page.

 ## Seldon Core Kustomize Install

 The [Kustomize](https://github.com/kubernetes-sigs/kustomize) installation can be found in the `/operator/config` folder of the repo.
 You should copy this template to your own kustomize location for editing.

-To use the template directly there is a Makefile which has a set of useful commands:
+To use the template directly, there is a Makefile which has a set of useful commands:

-For kubernetes clusters of version higher than 1.15, make sure you comment the patch_object_selector [here](https://github.com/SeldonIO/seldon-core/blob/master/operator/config/webhook/kustomization.yaml)
+For kubernetes clusters of version higher than 1.15, make sure you comment the patch_object_selector [here](https://github.com/SeldonIO/seldon-core/blob/master/operator/config/webhook/kustomization.yaml#L8).

 Install cert-manager